pallad-lang/pallad/README.md

 - [Examples](examples/)

 ## Project Status
-This project is currently in first development states.
+This project is currently in first development stage.

 ### Current Features
 This is a list of currently implemented features.